Carolinian people: Death

 When a person dies, the body is covered with sweet-smelling flowers and vines.
 The body is rolled up into pandanus mat.
-At the right time women place the body on the water and move it to the edge of a particular reef.
-They put weights with the dead person in the current which takes the body out to the ocean.
+At the right time, women place the body on the water and move it to the edge of a particular reef.
+They put weights on the person and place them in the current, which takes the body out to the ocean.

-In their culture places called Fiirourow are used to deal with people who died.
+In Refaluwasch culture, places called Fiirourow are used to deal with people who died.
 These are ancestral villages and places where the Refaluwasch go to burn the belongings of loved ones.
 The places are located in the reefs.

 After death and spirits

-As of the 1950s it is considered disrespectful to say a deceased person's name in front of relatives of the deceased.
-This may still be the case today in the 21st century.
+As of the 1950s, it is considered disrespectful to say a deceased person's name in front of relatives of the deceased.
+This may still be the case in the 21st century.

-Sometimes the body is burned and the ashes are 'returned' to the ocean.
-In other cases the skull is put in a sacred place.
-This is done for a spiritual reason.
+Sometimes, the body is burned and the ashes are 'returned' to the ocean.
+In other cases, the skull is put in a sacred place.
+This is done for spiritual reasons.

-In their history up to the 1950s there was a strong belief in ghosts.
-There still may be a strong belief now in ghosts.
-There are two kinds.
-One is called alü luwal and the other is called alü leim.
+In Refaluwasch history, up to the 1950s, there was, and may still be, a strong belief in ghosts.
+There are two types of ghost: alü luwal and alü leim.
 The alü luwal were thought to possibly be ghosts of the ancients.
-The alü luwal are the ghosts of the people that died recently usual and those known to be deceased.
-These spirits can cause harm to the living.
-During this time at least most of them knew of ideas concerning magic that deals with the harm these spirits bring.
-This harm is illnesses.

-The damage these spirits can inflict are limited by medicine men.
-Magic they believed was used to deal with treating disease.
+The alü luwal are the ghosts of the people that died recently and those known to be deceased.
+These spirits can cause harm, such as illness, to the living.
+During this time, most Carolinians believed magic was used to treat disease and deal with the harm these spirits bring.
+Thus, the damage these spirits can inflict are limited by medicine men.

 Water

 The water around the Northern Mariana Islands has been integral to these people.
-They have respect and connection to the sea.
-In the culture men would go out and get food while women would prepare.
-The women would scale clean and scale fish.
+They have respect for and connection to the sea.
+In Carolinian culture, men would go out and get food for women to prepare.
+The women would clean and scale fish.

-They have celestial navigation skills.
+The Refaluwasch have celestial navigation skills.
 Part of this was a triangulation method called etak (moving islands).
-They share with the Native Hawaiians and Chamorro people a common ancient origin and seafaring navigation achievements.
+They share a common ancient origin and seafaring navigation achievements with the Native Hawaiians and Chamorro people.

 Carolinian customary law

-Under this law property can be owned by one person or a whole family.
+Under this law, property can be owned by one person or a whole family.
 The CNMI Code says family land should be held for the equal enjoyment of all members.

-Traditional Carolinian land tenure involve women.
-Land was passed down from mother to daughter.
-The land was owned and controlled by women.
-The oldest female in the maternal line with the longest held title would be a "trustee" for the rest of the lineage members.
+Traditional Carolinian land tenure involves women.
+Land was passed down from mother to daughter, and the land was owned and controlled by women.
+The oldest woman in the maternal line with the longest held title would be a "trustee" for the rest of the lineage members.

 In 2005 Commonwealth Code said family land can be got at least one Carolinian ancestor.